Religion in the Philippines: Apostolic Catholic Church

 Apostolic Catholic Church (ACC; Apostolika't Katolikang Simbahan) is an Independent Catholic denomination established in 1992 by John Florentine L. Teruel.
 The church started as a mainstream Catholic lay organization that was founded in Hermosa, Bataan in the early 1970s by Maria Virginia P. Leonzon Vda.
 De Teruel.
 In 1991 the organisation and the Catholic Church had a schism; due to varying issues, it formally separated itself from the Catholic Church, when John Florentine Teruel was consecrated as a patriarch and registered the church as a Protestant and Independent Catholic denomination.

 As of 2020, the Apostolic Catholic Church has 54,543 members in the Philippines.
 The National Council of Churches in the Philippines reports that the Apostolic Catholic Church has more than 5 million members worldwide.
 The largest international congregations are in Japan, United States and Canada.

-Orthodoxy
+Eastern Orthodoxy

-Orthodoxy has been continuously present in the Philippines for more than 200 years.
-It is represented by two groups, by the Exarchate of the Philippines (a jurisdiction of the Ecumenical Patriarchate of Constantinople governed by the Orthodox Metropolitanate of Hong Kong and Southeast Asia), and by the Antiochian Orthodox Christian Mission in the Philippines (a jurisdiction of the Antiochian Orthodox Church governed by the Antiochian Orthodox Archdiocese of Australia, New Zealand, and All Oceania).
-In 1999, it was asserted that there were about 560 Orthodox church members in the Philippines.
+Eastern Orthodoxy has been continuously present in the Philippines for more than 200 years.
+Today, Eastern Orthodoxy in the Philippines is represented by several ecclesiastical jurisdictions, including the Russian Orthodox Church, the Ecumenical Patriarchate of Constantinople through the Exarchate of the Philippines (under the Orthodox Metropolitanate of Hong Kong and Southeast Asia), and the Antiochian Orthodox Church through the Antiochian Orthodox Christian Mission in the Philippines (under the Antiochian Orthodox Archdiocese of Australia, New Zealand, and All Oceania).
+There are an estimated 2,500 Eastern Orthodox Christians living in the country.

 Protestantism

 Concentration of Protestants and Evangelicals in the Philippines according to the 2020 Philippine Census per barangay level.

+The Every Nation Building in the Philippines completed its first phase in 2003, while the second phase was completed in 2015.
+It also serves as the central office of Victory Christian Fellowship, one of Every Nation's founding members.